From Physical: Asia to I Am Boxer: S Korea’s new obsession is survival reality shows built on sweat

 Netflix’s Physical: Asia

-Netflix’s Physical: Asiawent straight to the platform’s top 10 series in South Korea and was on Netflix’s global top 10 list for all three weeks of its run.
+Netflix’s Physical: Asia(2025) went straight to the streaming platform’s top 10 series in South Korea and was on Netflix’s global top 10 list for all three weeks of its run, which began on Oct 28.

 Building on the momentum of the hit franchise Physical